 According to the US Food and Drug Administration (FDA) if you’re 40 or older, eating 2 ounces of black licorice a day for at least two weeks could land you in the hospital with an irregular heart rhythm or arrhythmia.
 This is because black licorice contains a sweetening compound derived from the licorice root called glycyrrhizin (glycyrrhizic acid), and glycyrrhizin can cause the body’s potassium levels to fall.
 If potassium levels fall low enough, some people can experience abnormal heart rhythms, as well as high blood pressure, edema (swelling), lethargy, and congestive heart failure.
 This is especially true for older people (hence the “40 or older” warning).

-FACT: Potassium levels are usually restored with no permanent health problems when consumption of black licorice stops.
+FACT: Potassium levels are usually restored with no permanent health problems when the consumption of black licorice stops.